luckiday/11-iot-platform/device-to-device/README.md

 - /api/devices - Get or Post devices connected to server
 - /api/devices/device_id - Get selected device if it exists in server

+Run Client
-Run Client on specified Port at local IP
+- Run Client at /src/Server
- *Currently working on running on docker port, run local env with python app.py* *Run by python.app.py --deviceID <IP of target device to send message> --message <Message you want to send to IP>
-Client API
-- /api/messages - Get or create message in client
+- python3 app.py

+Can interact with client at http://localhost:5000/

+Marks current Device ID
+List of messages received by device
+Dropdown of all devices currently in server.
+Can connect multiple devices, using the same client app.py.

 To Do
 - Message failing and recovery
-- Encryption and security